calmjs/calmjs.rjs/README.rst

 been declared in the ``calmjs.module`` registry, and the other contains only the external extra sources.

+If the above triggers a dependency trace error for |r.js|, there is a last resort ``--empty`` flag that can be applied; do note that this completely disables the trace functionality for |r.js| as this initiates a similar trace process to locate all the imported module names for stubbing them out with the ``empty:`` scheme within the generated configuration file.
+Ensure that the modules required by the resulting artifact has all its required modules provided elsewhere.

 The explicit ``extras_calmjs`` declaration also supports the usage through ``bower`` (supported via |calmjs.bower|_); instead of using ``node_modules`` as the key, ``bower_components`` should be used